-- i.
+i.
 Participants shall comply with the extant Risk-Based Cyber-Security Framework and Guidelines for Deposit Money Banks and Payments Service Providers, as well as Cyber-Security Framework and Guidelines for Other Financial Institutions.

-These Guidelines established minimum standards for managing cyber-security risks. - ii.
-Participants shall comply with the Nigeria Financial Services Industry IT Standards Blueprint. - iii.
-Participants shall use secure protocols and secure application development lifecycle.
+These Guidelines established minimum standards for managing cyber-security risks

+- ii.
+Participants shall comply with the requirements of ISO 27001 standard (Information Security Management Standard) - iii.
+Participants shall comply with other standards and requirements determined by the Bank.

-2.2 Contract Management Risk
+2.2 Third Party Risk